jonathanthiry/jonathanthiry.github.com/about.md

 ## Contact

-You can contact me on Twitter [@jonathanthiry](http://twitter.com/jonathanthiry) or [app.net](https://alpha.app.net/jonathanthiry).
+You can contact me @jonathanthiry on [Twitter](http://twitter.com/jonathanthiry) or [app.net](https://alpha.app.net/jonathanthiry).
-I also read and reply to emails at <me@jonathanthiry.com>.
+You can also email me at <me@jonathanthiry.com>.

 ## Colophon

 This website is powered by [Jekyll](https://github.com/mojombo/jekyll) and hosted on Github.
-The typeface is Chaparral and is served by [Typekit](https://typekit.com/).